Omar Mosque and Islamic Center of Costa Rica

 The Omar Mosque and Islamic Center of Costa Rica (Mezquita de Omar y el Centro Cultural Musulmán de Costa Rica) is a mosque in San José, Costa Rica.

-History
+Overview

 The construction of the mosque originated from a Palestinian migrant to the country.
 In early 1990s, he and other 14 people gathered at his house where they decided to build a mosque.
 They also traveled to Panama to ask to the local community there for financial support.
 The mosque was finally built and completed in 2002.

-Activities

 The mosque houses a library which features a collection of Islamic texts in Arabic and Spanish.
 It also holds classes on Islamic education to the local community.